 Watching the sunset on a boat in Koh Phi Phi, Thailand

-7 Islands Snorkeling Tour
+7 Islands snorkeling tour

-I did the 7 islands full day which includes several snorkeling spots, lunch, and the bioluminescent tour.
+I did the 7 islands full day, which includes several snorkeling spots, lunch, and the bioluminescent tour.
 It is AMAZING but very long and you will be exhausted by the end of it.
 They also offer half-day tours that are really good!

 The amazing blue waters and landscapes of the islands surrounding Koh Phi Phi